dan296/gameNight.plus/README.md

 # GameNight+

-GameNight+ is a party game hosting service.
+GameNight+ is an online party game hosting service.
 We work hard to create an online version of classic party games.
 Just create a game, acquire the game code, and share it so others can join in on the fun!

 ## Prerequisites
 ### Hardware